Skip to content

 STOP ✋

-WHEN USER PROVIDES A LOGIC PROMPT:
+WHEN USER PROVIDES A LOGIC PROMPT OR AN EAI/INTEGRATION/KAFKA PROMPT:

 STEP 1: Read these files (DO THIS FIRST - NOT OPTIONAL):